Helping displaced Ukrainian families find safe haven in the East Kootenay - Cranbrook Daily TownsmanCranbrook Daily Townsman

 In order to support ongoing assistance for displaced Ukrainian families, the Society has received charitable non-profit status and has a three-year agreement with the Community Foundation of Kootenay Rockies (CFKR)which allows individual donors to receive tax receipts.

 Donations can be mailed to CFKR at P.O.
 Box 242, Cranbrook, B.C.
 V1C 4H8 or delivered to the CFKR office in the Ground Floor Coworking Space at 131 7th Ave.
-S., Cranbrook, noting “Ukraine in the memo, by-transfer to LynnetteWray@ CFKRockies.ca (including “Ukraine” in the notes) or by credit card at https;//www.canadahelps.org/en/dn/71649.
+S., Cranbrook, noting “Ukraine in the memo, by e-transfer to LynnetteWray@ CFKRockies.ca (including “Ukraine” in the notes) or by credit card at https://www.canadahelps.org/en/dn/71649.

 Corporate donors and those not seeking a tax receipt may donate directly by mail at 201-907 Baker Street, Cranbrook, B.C.
 V1C 1A4, at any branch of the East Kootenay Community Credit Union or delivered to the Rockies Law offices in Cranbrook, Kimberley, Invermere, Fernie or Sparwood.